LuigiRussoDev/Covid19Detection/README.md

 ![](img/confusion_matrix.png)

 As we can see there is a lot of "miss classification" when we compare an image XRay Pneumonia is also classified as COVID.
 This occurs COVID looks like Pneumonia just like the Pneumonia dataset.

+### Conclusion
+My goal is always to increase the dataset of images from COVID and to take care of the accuracy of my model.
+Through the confusion matrix it has been possible to observe that COVID images are often confused by the Pneumonia class which includes various pneumonia diseases.
+This "Miss classification" phenomenon is caused by the fact that COVID manifests itself as a form of Pneumonia just like the data in "Pneumonia".

+### Contact
+My contact is: luigi.russo@studenti.uniparthenope.it